-In 2018 our contribution to society included: £184m in contributions committed to local communities, which represents a 13% increase from 2017.
-This will be used for provision of schools, community centres, medical centres, sports facilities, footpaths, cycleways and public green spaces.
-We also delivered 1,014 social housing homes in 2018 across our developments with a value of £140m - a 9% increase on the number of homes in the previous year.
+In 2019 our contribution to society included: £314m in contributions committed to local communities, which will be used for provision of schools, community centres, medical centres, sports facilities, footpaths, cycleways and public green spaces.
+We also delivered 1,712 social housing homes in 2019 across our developments with a value of £248m - a 69% increase on the number of homes in the previous year.

 "We’re delighted to be partnering with Enterprise to offer an initiative which will provide long lasting benefits for residents, helping them to save money and benefit from ease of access to travel to anywhere in the UK.
 It also fits perfectly with our approach to sustainability and helping to ensure that our developments are as kind as they can be to the environment.
 Our residents having access to the Enterprise car club when they need it may reduce their reliance on private motor vehicles and, in turn, reduce the number of journeys on our roads."